Arc'teryx Beta AR

 Crossing log above frozen water (wearing Arc'teryx Beta AR hardshell jacket)

-From within the same Beta lineup, two other Gore-Tex-equipped alternatives are the Beta LT (“lightweight”) and Beta SV (“severe weather”).
-The Beta LT saves you a considerable $150 compared to the AR and is lighter by around 2 ounces, but you make some concessions in terms of protection and durability.
-Most notably, the LT forgoes the “Pro” membrane for a standard 3-layer Gore-Tex construction and lacks the AR’s beefed-up 80D panels over the hood and shoulders (it uses a 40D fabric throughout).
-In addition, the LT’s StormHood doesn’t offer as much above-the-shoulders protection as the AR’s DropHood, the trimmer cut makes it harder to layer underneath, and the storage layout is more limited with just two standard hand pockets.
-All told, the AR is better suited for true performance use, but the LT is a high-quality alternative that still will get the job done on most non-winter backcountry adventures.
+From within the same lineup, the Beta SL is a more minimalist option to consider.
+The SL saves you a considerable $100 compared to the AR and is lighter by around 4 ounces, but you make some concessions in terms of protection and durability.
+Most notably, the LT forgoes the “Pro” membrane for Gore-Tex's 3-layer ePE construction and lacks the AR’s beefed-up 80D panels over the hood and shoulders (it uses a 40D fabric throughout with 70D reinforcements).
+In addition, the SL’s StormHood doesn’t offer as much above-the-shoulders protection as the AR’s DropHood, the trimmer cut makes it harder to layer underneath, and the storage layout is more limited with just two hand pockets and a small interior pocket.
+All told, the AR is better suited for true performance use, but the SL is a high-quality alternative that still will get the job done on most non-winter backcountry adventures.

 Smiling next to frozen waterfall (wearing Arc'teryx Beta AR hardshell jacket)